-Digital transformation has gained momentum in recent years with the shifting of businesses online, and accelerated its pace even more so in the last two years with the COVID-19 pandemic.
-With the many methods of digitalisation no longer unfamiliar to brands, augmented reality (AR) is one way that can effectively improve a user’s experience and help brands achieve commercial success.
+With the rise of Augmented Reality (AR) in branding, digital transformation has gained momentum in recent years with the shifting of businesses online, and accelerated its pace even more so in the last two years with the COVID-19 pandemic.
+With the many methods of digitalisation no longer unfamiliar to brands, AR is one way that can effectively improve a user’s experience and help brands achieve commercial success.

 What is AR?

 Colloquially referred to by its two-character acronym, AR provides users a unique and rich experience by superimposing virtual images onto the user’s background in the real world.
 Perhaps the most famous example of the application of AR technology is the game of Pokémon Go – where app users are able to view in-game characters and items against the background of their actual surroundings, and interact with them through controls on their screens.

 The use of AR in beauty brands has become more common in recent years, where customers are able to simulate the application of different types of lipsticks online, regardless of their actual location and unrestricted by existing pandemic restrictions.
 The question remains – Is AR truly gaining popularity in its adoption beyond Pokémon Go?